Chad Finchum

-Chad C. Finchum (born September 22, 1994) is an American professional stock car racing driver.
-He last competed part-time in the NASCAR Xfinity Series, driving the No. 13 Toyota Supra for MBM Motorsports.
-Finchum has also driven several races in the NASCAR K&N Pro Series East, capturing a victory at Bristol Motor Speedway in that series, and in the NASCAR Cup Series.
+James Chadwick Finchum (born September 22, 1994) is an American professional stock car racing driver.
+He last competed part-time in the NASCAR Cup Series, driving the No. 66 Ford Mustang Dark Horse for Garage 66.
+He has also previously competed in the NASCAR Xfinity Series and the ARCA Menards Series East.

 Racing career

 Early years

-Finchum began racing at age seven, starting his career racing go-karts at Dumplin Valley Raceway in Tennessee.
-By age 13 he had logged 200 go-kart wins on dirt and asphalt.
+Finchum began racing at the age of seven, starting his career racing go-karts at Dumplin Valley Raceway in Tennessee.
+By the age of thirteen he had logged 200 go-kart wins on dirt and asphalt.
 He then moved to full-bodied cars, often racing late models at Kingsport Speedway in Tennessee, and also competed in Bandolero and Legends cars in Charlotte Motor Speedway's Summer Shootout.
 He would win the Tennessee NASCAR Whelen All-American Series championship in 2010.